Antoine-Marin-Git/Optimal_Guidance_and_Control_problems/README.md

 a problem is known as the Zermelo's problem.
 The ship is located at the point $(x_i,y_i) = (−20,0)$ ml at time t = 0, and has to reach the shore as soon as possible due to a medical emergency.
 It is known that there is a small city at the location $(x_f,y_f) = (−15,35.5)$ ml with a medical center.
 We want therefore to determine the fastest possible route to the city.
 It is assumed that the speed of the ship with respect to the water is constant,
-$v = 15ml.hr^{-1}$.
+$V = 15ml.hr^{-1}$.
 We also know the speed and direction of the sea currents in the area, which are given by a meteorological satellite as
 $\vec{v}_c = u(x,y)\textbf{i} +v(x,y)\textbf{j}$.

 # General formulation